yoriiis/tumblr-builder/docs/guide/available-methods.md

 - Type: `Array<Object>`
 - Default: `[]`

-List of articles datas returns by the app, according to the [limitData](how-it-works.html#limitdata) option.
+List of articles datas returns by the app.

 ### response.tags

 - Type: `Array`
 - Default: `[]`

-List of all hashtags for all articles requested by the app, according to the [limitData](how-it-works.html#limitdata) option.
+List of all hashtags for all articles requested by the app.

 ## getAllTags <Badge type="warning" vertical="middle" text="API dependent"/>

 - Return: `Array`

-The function get the list of all hashtags from all available articles, according to the [limitData](how-it-works.html#limitdata) option.
+The function get the list of all hashtags from all available articles.

 ```javascript
 tumblr.getAllTags();